 Will there be a version of the modular board with bigger hexes (like the board extension)?

 We explored this idea, but in terms of length and width, the tiles–which are groups of 7 hexes) would not fit into the Scythe box if they were the size of the hexes on the board extension.
-This is the only version of the modular board we plan to make.
+There’s also the issue of cost (it would be significantly more expensive).
+This is the only version of the modular board we will ever make.

 Can I preorder this for Gen Con pickup?